If all you need is a plain bowl of rice to serve with dinner, this is the easiest, most foolproof method that I know.

 Shake the strainer a few times to fully drain the rice.

 5 Return to the pot, cover, and let stand: Immediately after straining, while the rice is still hot and steamy, transfer the rice back to the pot and cover with the lid.
 Let stand off the heat, for 10 to 15 minutes.
 The steam from hot rice trapped in the pan will finish cooking the rice and help give it a perfect texture.

 6 Fluff and serve: Uncover the rice, fluff with a fork, and serve.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to The Easiest Way to Make Rice (Without Needing a Recipe) on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Easy Boiled Rice on Simply Recipes.
 Thank you!Print